Consensys/mythril/tests/testdata/rubixi.sol.markdown

 - PC address: 1940

 ### Description
-In the function 'collectAllFees()' a non-zero amount of Ether is sent to an address taken from storage slot 5There is a check on storage index 5.
+In the function 'collectAllFees()' a non-zero amount of Ether is sent to an address taken from storage slot 5.
+There is a check on storage index 5.
 This storage slot can be written to by calling the function 'DynamicPyramid()'.

-There is a check on storage index 9.
+There is a check on storage index 5.
 This storage slot can be written to by calling the function 'DynamicPyramid()'.
-There is a check on storage index 10.
+There is a check on storage index 1.
 This storage slot can be written to by calling the function 'fallback'.

 In *<TEST_FILES>/rubixi.sol:75*